 Travel tips for January: Wander along the cobbled streets of Antigua, browsing the markets.

-Another country with dry winter, Mexico, particularly the Yucatan peninsular, is also pleasantly warm, coming in at around 24C.
+Another country with a dry winter, Mexico, particularly the Yucatan peninsular, is also pleasantly warm, coming in at around 24C.
 Coupled with clear, warm waters, it’s the perfect time to burning off those Christmas calories with some hiking, kayaking and wild swimming.
 And if you want to continue the festive spirit, there’s always the tequila.

 We don’t want to bang on about dry seasons, but they do help if you’re planning a winter holiday that involves being outside at all (i.e. most holidays).
 January in the Philippines isn’t just dry, it’s also the coolest month, making it ideal for getting out for some reinvigoration, relaxation and rugged outdoorsiness.